mazerakham/simple-server-deploy/README.md

 python -m unittest discover
 ```

-## Automated EC2 Setup and Deployment
+## EC2 Setup and Deployment

-This project includes a script to automatically set up an EC2 instance and deploy the application.
-Here's how to use it:
+This project includes two scripts for EC2 setup and deployment:

+1. `setup_ec2.sh`: Sets up a new EC2 instance
+2. `deploy_to_ec2.sh`: Deploys the application to an existing EC2 instance

+### Setting Up a New EC2 Instance

 1. Ensure you have the AWS CLI installed and configured with your credentials.